When are payments for tuition and other fees due?

 Official withdrawal is accomplished by completing a withdrawal form in the college's Registration Center or submitting your intent to withdraw in writing.
 Not attending class or stopping payment on a check is not considered official withdrawal.
 In either of those cases, you will be responsible for paying your tuition and fees.

 If you have outstanding debts or obligations, a hold may be placed on your records.
 If this happens, a notice will be mailed to you by the Bursar's Office.
 To have a hold removed, please contact the department responsible for placing the hold.

 If you don't pay your tuition and fees by their due dates, you may be de-registered (or dropped) from your courses.
 You may also be subject to late fees and we cannot guarantee class availability for re-registration.
 Please remember to check your account often and pay on time.

 I registered early for all of my courses and paid for them.
 Later I registered for an additional course, but wasn't sure whether I wanted to attend, so I didn't pay for the one course.
 Why was I de-registered for all of my courses?

 De-registration is an automatic procedure.
 The system cannot distinguish between courses you want to take and those you don't; it only determines that you have an unpaid balance and de-registers you for all of your course selections.
-If you decide to drop a course, you should complete an official drop form in the Registration Center before the payment due date to avoid being dropped from all your courses.
+If you decide to drop a course, you should complete an official course withdrawal form before the payment due date to avoid being dropped from all your courses.

 I registered for a course that was canceled by the college.
 When can I expect my refund?